coolcamilla/Team32/reports/week2/customer-meeting-summary.md

 - MVP 0 Unity build
 ## Discussion Points

+- Customer has agreed that the sanitized transcript can be published in the repository.
 - User story format was questioned by the customer, who noted that UX flow diagrams are more typical in game development; the team acknowledged this.
 - MVP 1 scope: digging, tools crafting, and a basic inventory with resource counters.
 - Inventory design: the team described it as closer to Terraria; customer recommended studying Forager as a simpler, more enjoyable reference.